grafana/xk6-dashboard/README.md

 Events will be emitted periodically, based on `period` parameter (default: `10s`).
 The event's `data` is a JSON object, with metric names as property names and metric values as property values.
 The format is similar to [List Metrics](https://k6.io/docs/misc/k6-rest-api/#list-metrics) response format from [k6 REST API](https://k6.io/docs/misc/k6-rest-api/).

-Two kind of events emitted:
+Two kind of events will be emitted:
   - `snapshot` contains metric values from last period
-  - `cumulative` contains cumulative metric values from the test start
+  - `cumulative` contains cumulative metric values from the test starting point

 **Example events**